camilb/kube-aws-secure/README.md

 This repository contains an example of how to deploy a secure Kubernetes HA cluster in AWS using [kube-aws](https://github.com/kubernetes-incubator/kube-aws) automatically.

-The fallowing setup use a base CloudFormation stack to configure Public and Private Subnets, IGW, NatGW, Route Tables and KMS.
+The fallowing setup use a base CloudFormation stack to configure Public and Private Subnets, IGW, NatGW, Route Tables, KMS and deploys automatically a VPN server in a public subnet.
 After the stack is created, the Kubernetes cluster is automatically deployed on top of it using `kube-aws`.

 [![asciicast](https://asciinema.org/a/145270.png)](https://asciinema.org/a/145270)